sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ```

 **Dissecting views**
-Views are the functions that are directly exposed to user. i.e. they are invoked by the router.
-There is no other difference between view functions.
+Views are the functions that are directly exposed to user. i.e. they are invoked by the router and are part of the url.
+There is no other difference between view functions and controllers.
 You could expose controllers too, but that might hurt modularity.

-The view for all posts looks like this.
-It simply passes the request to load show_posts controller after making an ajax call to get the posts index.
+The view for all posts page looks like this.
+It simply passes the request to load show_posts controller after making an ajax call to get the posts index file.
 ```
 function all_posts(data, params){
     var api_stub = 'posts/index.json';